Tuxedomoon: 1980s

 In 1980 the band released their first album, Half-Mute, on Ralph Records.
 The band toured Europe in 1980 and moved to New York City.
 While in New York, they performed in, and were featured on the soundtrack for the film Downtown 81.
 They gained popularity in the Netherlands and Belgium.
 They eventually relocated to Brussels. after spending some months in Rotterdam, playing in Arena, Hal 4 and returned in 1988 to Lantaren/Venster, where they contributed to the Bob Visser movie Plan Delta.
 Trumpet player Luc van Lieshout joined the band, followed shortly after by Ivan Georgiev.
 In 1987, the band performed on the soundtrack for the Wim Wenders film Wings of Desire.
 Tuxedomoon played in Athens, Greece, for the first time in December 1987, selling out the Pallas Theatre twice in one night.

 1990s

 In the early 1990s, the band separated and did not reunite for approximately eight years.
 Tuxedomoon reunited to perform at the Next Festival in Tel Aviv.
-The band hadn't played together in eight years, when Brown called the members to come together for the concert.
+The band had not played together in eight years, when Brown called the members to come together for the concert.
 They rehearsed in a studio for 10 days, in Tel Aviv, before the concert.
 Brown credits the Next Festival concert as being the key event in reuniting the band.